Are you looking for some good packing travel hacks? I got your back.

 Especially if you stay in Istanbul or a bigger city, you will likely hear cats and traffic all night love.

-An eye mask, like this one, will keep you from getting woken up by that sun earlier than you want!
+This eye mask will keep you from getting woken up by that sun earlier than you want.
+I have really been impressed with how well it stays in place.

-Now most people will tell you to grab an expensive filter water bottle, which you could do.
+Most people will tell you to grab an expensive water filter bottle, which you could do.
+If so, Epic water filters are what I use.

 But honestly, the problem is not so much the viruses and bacteria in the water here but the high levels of heavy metals in the water from the old plumbing.